3dct/open_iA-superbuild/README.md

 ## Build steps

 In short, these are the steps required to build open\_iA and the required vtk and itk libraries:
-1. Install prerequisites - CMake, g++, build tool (e.g. make, ninja or Visual Studo), OpenCL, OpenGL and Qt libraries and headers
+1. Install prerequisites - git, CMake, and C++ build toolchain; libraries and headers for OpenCL, OpenGL and Qt
 2. Clone  this repository to some folder on your machine
-3. Run CMake on the checked out repository
+3. Run CMake on the checked out repository for the desired toolchain
-4. Build with the build tool selected in CMake
+4. Build with the toolchain configured in CMake

-If you are unclear about any of these setps, please see the more detailed descriptions below.
+5. Done!

+Detailed descriptions of these steps are given below.
 Additional information can also be found in the [Windows build instructions](https://github.com/3dct/open_iA/wiki/Windows-Build) and the [Linux build instructions](https://github.com/3dct/open_iA/wiki/Linux-Build) in the open\_iA wiki.

 ### 1. Install Prerequisites
 First, you need to install the following applications: